Mapping TASEP back in time: Introduction

 In this work we focus on the process with the most well-studied initial condition --- the step initial condition.
 Under it, the particles initially occupy $\mathbb{Z}_{<0}$, while $\mathbb{Z}_{\ge0}$ is free of particles.
 Denote by $h(t,x)$ the TASEP interface (where $t\in \mathbb{R}_{\ge0}$, $x\in \mathbb{Z}$), which is obtained by placing a slope $+1$ or a slope $-1$ segment over a hole or particle, respectively, with the agreement that the step initial configuration corresponds to $h(0,x)=|x|$.
 See \Cref{fig:TASEP_BHP} for an illustration.
 We also denote the TASEP distribution at time $t$ (with step initial condition) by $\upmu_t$.

-It was shown by \cite{Rost1981} (see also, e.g., \cite{johansson2000shape}, \cite[Chapter 4]{romik2015surprising} for an alternative approach based on symmetric functions) that the interface grows linearly with time, and under the linear space and time scaling tends to the limit shape which is a parabola:
+It was shown by \cite{Rost1981} (see also, e.g., \cite{johansson2000shape}, \cite[Chapter 4]{romik2015surprising} for an alternative approach based on symmetric functions) that the interface grows linearly with time and tends to the limit shape, under the \emph{hydrodynamic scaling} (i.e.~linear space and time scaling), which is a parabola:

 where $\varkappa$ and $\tau$ are scaled space and time, and $|\varkappa|\le \tau$.